 Dharan is also one of the shakti peeths, marking the spot where part of the body of Shiva’s first wife, Sati, fell after she was consumed by flames.
 There are several important Shaivite temples northeast of the centre in the village of Bijayapur.
-A short walk from here is the Budha Subba Mandir, set among dense bamboo thickets down the path beside the four-tiered concrete tower, Budha Subba Mandir contains a curious collection of mud-covered rocks, said to represent the reclining body of Mahadev (Shiva).
-The smaller Dantakaliand Pindeshwartemples are both on the road leading south from the small roundabout with the concrete football.
+A short walk from here is the Budha Subba Mandir, set among dense bamboo thickets down the path, with a curious collection of rocks covered in mud – said to represent the reclining body of Mahadev (Shiva).
+You’re likely to encounter chickens being sacrificed.
 To reach Bijayapur, take a right at Chata Chowk (a 10-minute walk from Dharan Bazaar), which leads to steps at the bottom of the hill; from here it’s a 20-minute walk.
 An autorickshaw costs Rs 300 return.

-Several net cafés around Bhanu Chowk (the square with the bus stand and the clock tower across the road) offer fast net access for Rs 30 per hour.
-The Nabil Bank has an ATM that accepts foreign cards.
+Several net cafes around Bhanu Chowk (the square with the bus stand and the clock tower across the road) offer fast net access for Rs 20 per hour.
+Nabil Bank and Himalayan Bank have ATMs.